BrockDSL/Text-Analysis-with-R/README.md

 # Text Analysis with R
-In this workshop you will learn about the basics of doing text analysis with the R programming language.
-This includes:
-- Tokenizing a corpus of text
-- Learning about stopwords and how to deal with them
+This workshop introduces the basics of performing simple text analysis using the R programming language.
+Attendees will learn about tokenizing a corpus of text, what stopwords are and how to deal with them, and finally how to do basic frequency analysis.

-- Learning the basics of doing word frequency analysis
+A basic understanding of the R programming language is reccomended for this workshop.

 *Estimated workshop length: 2 hours*